digital-asset/daml/docs/source/concepts/time.rst

 The *record time* ``rt_TX`` is another property of a transaction.
-It is timestamp with microsecond resolution, and is assigned by the ledger when the transaction is recorded on the ledger.
+It is timestamp with microsecond resolution, and is assigned by the backing storage mechanism when the transaction is persisted.

-The record time should be an intuitive representation of "real time", but the Daml ledger model does not prescribe how exactly the record time is assigned.
+The record time should be an intuitive representation of "real time", but the Daml abstract ledger model does not prescribe how exactly the record time is assigned.
-Each ledger implementation might use a different way of representing time in a distributed setting - for details, contact your ledger operator.
+Each persistance technology might use a different way of representing time in a distributed setting.

 .. _time_guarantees: